grmlin/gremlinjs-website/src/guides.md

 <script src="js/gremlin.min.js"></script>
 ```

-The order including your gremlin definitions does **not** matter, feel free to add them at the top or bottom of the page, as long as gremlin.js was included before, of course.
+The order including your gremlin definitions does **not** matter, feel free to add them at the top or bottom of the page, as long as <span class="gremlinjs">gremlin.js</span> was included before, of course.
 Gremlins will be found as well, if you add the definitions some time later, eg. asynchronously with a script loader.

 #### AMD
-If you want to use a Javascript module loader like RequireJS, gremlin.js is available as `Gremlin`
+If you want to use a Javascript module loader like RequireJS, <span class="gremlinjs">gremlin.js</span> is available as `Gremlin`

 ```js
 require(["Gremlin"], function(G) {